NHL on ESPN: Final years, and including ABC full-time: 1999–2004

 In 1998, ESPN renewed its contract through 2004 for $600 million, beginning in the 1999–2000 season.
 Under the new contract, ESPN was permitted two exclusive telecasts per team per season, while ABC would also return as broadcast television rights holder to replace Fox.

-ESPN's terms of the deal included: up to 200 games a year split between ESPN and ESPN2, the All-Star Skills Challenge, the majority of the Stanley Cup Playoffs, and the first two games of the Stanley Cup Finals, while ABC's terms included: rights to the NHL All-Star Game, 4 to 5 weeks of regular season action, with three games a week, 6 weekends of Stanley Cup Playoff action, and the rest of the Stanley Cup Finals.
+ESPN's terms of the deal included up to 200 games a year split between ESPN and ESPN2, the All-Star Skills Challenge, the majority of the Stanley Cup Playoffs and the first two games of the Stanley Cup Final.
+ABC's terms included rights to the NHL All-Star Game, four to five weeks of regular-season action, with three games a week, six weekends of Stanley Cup Playoff action, and the rest of the Stanley Cup Final.

 Beginning in the 1999–2000 season, ESPN was permitted two exclusive telecasts per team per season.
-When ESPN started broadcasting NBA games on Wednesday and Friday nights in 2002, the weekly hockey broadcasts were moved to Thursday and the broadcasts were renamed to ESPN Thursday Night Hockey.
+When ESPN started broadcasting NBA games on Wednesday and Friday nights in 2002, the weekly hockey broadcasts were moved to Thursday and they were renamed to ESPN Thursday Night Hockey.

 Following the 2003–04 season, ESPN was only willing to renew its contract for two additional years at $60 million per year.
-ABC refused to televise the Stanley Cup Finals in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
+ABC refused to televise the Stanley Cup Final in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential game seven).
 Disney executives later conceded that they overpaid for the 1999–2004 deal, so the company's offer to renew the television rights was lower in 2004.

 Before the 2004–05 lockout, the NHL had reached two separate deals with NBC (which would replace ABC as the NHL's national U.S. broadcast television partner) and ESPN.
-ESPN offered the NHL $60 million to renew its contract, carrying about 40 games (only fifteen of which would be during the regular season), mostly on ESPN2.
-However, ESPN opted out of the contract following the lockout, and the NHL reopened negotiations; Comcast offered over $200 million for a three-season deal to air games on OLN (a channel that was later rebranded as Versus to reflect its expansion from an outdoor recreation format to mainstream sports), which ESPN declined to match.
+ESPN offered the NHL $60 million to renew its contract, carrying about 40 games (only 15 of which would be during the regular season), mostly on ESPN2.
+However, ESPN opted out of the contract following the lockout, and the NHL reopened negotiations.
+Comcast offered over $200 million for a three-season deal to air games on OLN (later rebranded as Versus to reflect its expansion to mainstream sports), which ESPN declined to match, effectively giving NBC Sports exclusive national broadcasting rights to the league.
 After Comcast acquired a majority stake in NBC Universal in 2011, it renewed both the broadcast television and cable rights to the league via NBC Sports through the 2020–21 season.